Summary of our market study

-• Leitner and Poma, under the parent company HTI BV, serve as two sides of the same coin.
-Italy's Leitner impresses with its state-of-the-art infrastructure and appealing design that marries form with function, providing not only utility but also an aesthetic that complements its surroundings.
-Poma from France brings to the table its renowned precision-engineering and user-centric approach that places safety and comfort at the forefront of its installations.
+• Leitner and Poma, part of the HTI BV group.
+Italy's Leitner impresses with its state-of-the-art infrastructure and attractive design.
+France's Poma brings its renowned precision engineering and user-centric approach, which places safety and comfort at the forefront of its installations.

 Get all the information you need